 |---|---|---|---|---|---|

-Security architecture deserves equal attention to compliance features.
-Multi-tenant SaaS platforms must demonstrate robust data isolation, encryption at rest and in transit, and comprehensive access controls.
-The best vendors provide detailed security documentation and undergo regular third-party audits.
+Security should match compliance in your evaluation.
+Multi-tenant SaaS platforms must demonstrate data isolation, encryption at rest and in transit, and robust access controls.
+Look for detailed security documentation and independent audits.

 Pricing Deep Dive: What to Expect by Company Size